dfensgmbh/biz.dfch.scnfmixr/README.md

         - PhoneTap-v{maj}.{min}.{rev}
 ```

+Note: naming for the executable does not have to follow [SemVer](http://semver.org).
+To allow multiple installed versions the programme directory can be changed from `PhoneTap` to `PhoneTap-v{maj}.{min}.{rev}` and then the executable obviously can be named without version information (which is optional anyway).

 # Notes and Observations

 * Normally, when connecting a device to the USB hub, a blue LED turns on next to the connected device.
 However, when connecting a *UGREEN* USB audio adapter it only shows when there is a 3.5mm TRRS cable connected to its socket. (`12d1:0010 Huawei Technologies Co., Ltd. KT USB Audio`).
 The same happens with the *Atomos Connect 4K* when there is no HDMI cable connected.